rlorenzini/usingGitignore/README.md

 **NOTE:** If done before **git init** there will not be a conflict.
 If done after **git commit** or **git push**, you will need to use **git rm --cached .node_modules** to remove the node_modules folder from the GitHub staging area.

 4. Run through the normal git commands. (git commit and push)

+Refer to the .gitignoreexample file to see how you can manually write files to be ignored.
+Note: you do not need to write the file path (/server/node_modules).
+If you wish to ignore all node_modules folders, you can write just node_modules.
+GitHub will automatically ignore all instances of the folder within subsequent folders, which is why your .gitignore file needs to be in your most root folder.

+Refer to the .gitignore file for a standard file setup for ignoring all unnecessary push files.